List of Marvel Comics characters: P: Carl Mach

 Phage's first host was Carl Mach, a mercenary hired alongside Scream (Donna Diego), Agony (Leslie Gesneria), Lasher (Ramon Hernandez) and Riot (Trevor Cole) by Carlton Drake's Life Foundation in San Francisco.
 Phage and his four symbiote "siblings" are defeated by Spider-Man and Venom.
 The hosts kidnap Eddie Brock in an attempt to communicate with their symbiotes in Chicago.
 Brock refuses to aid them while the hosts are killed by Diego.

 Rico Axelson

 Phage's second host was Rico Axelson, a Lieutenant assigned alongside Riot (Howard Odgen), Lasher (Marcus Simms), and Agony (James Murphy) to the Mercury Team.
 With Cletus Kasady on the loose in Colorado, Phage and the Team Mercury assist Spider-Man, Scorn and Flash Thompson.
 However, Phage and his teammates are killed by Carnage in their secret base, and the four symbiotes bond with Mercury Team's dog.

 Billy

 After being possessed by Knull, the four symbiotes possess a bickering family, with Phage taking the son Billy.
 The group head to New York to assist in Carnage's quest and hunt Dylan Brock and Normie Osborn but are defeated and separated from their hosts by the Maker.
 Under Knull's possession, Phage merges with his "siblings" into one, but is defeated by Andi Benton.

 Mitch

 Phage's fourth host is Buck Cashman's hunting dog Mitch.

-Buck Cashman

-Phage's fifth host is Buck Cashman.
-Led by the Carnage symbiote, Phage and the other three symbiote enforcers participate in a conspiracy involving the Friends of Humanity, only to be defeated by Thompson, Silence and Toxin and taken into Alchemax's custody.